stjude-rust-labs/fq/README.md

 #### Usage

 ```
-fq-generate
 Generates a random FASTQ file pair

-USAGE:
-    fq generate [OPTIONS] <r1-dst> <r2-dst>
+Usage: fq generate [OPTIONS] <r1-dst> <r2-dst>

-ARGS:
+Arguments:
   <r1-dst>  Read 1 destination.
 Output will be gzipped if ends in `.gz`.
   <r2-dst>  Read 2 destination.
 Output will be gzipped if ends in `.gz`.

-OPTIONS:
-    -h, --help                   Print help information
+Options:
+  -s, --seed <u64>           Seed to use for the random number generator
   -n, --record-count <u64>   Number of records to generate [default: 10000]
       --read-length <usize>  Number of bases in the sequence [default: 101]
-    -s, --seed <u64>             Seed to use for the random number generator
+  -h, --help                 Print help information
   -V, --version              Print version information
 ```

 #### Examples